andriantolie/eosc-commands/README.md

     ```
       eosc create account <creator> <new_account_name> <owner_public_key> <active_public_key>
     ```
-    - creator: account name of the one who create the account (i.e. the one who pay for the account creation)
+    - creator: account name of the account that creates the new account (i.e. the one who pays for the account creation)
     - new_account_name: name of the account to be created
     - owner_public_key: owner public key of the account to be created
     - active_public_key: active public key of the account to be created